Rocky Gap State Park: History

 In 2009, the state's initial effort to open a casino in the park failed when the only bidder, Empire Resorts, did not pay the required $4.5 million licensing fee.
 Empire's contingent bid was based on Maryland altering its 67 percent tax on casinos—one of the highest in the United States.
 In 2011, legislators lowered the state’s share of slots revenue at Rocky Gap from 67 percent to 50 percent.
 A casino license was awarded in April 2012 to a subsidiary of Lakes Entertainment of Minnetonka, Minnesota, who completed purchase of the existing resort, including the 200-room lakeside lodge, the Jack Nicklaus-designed 18-hole golf course, and other features, from the state in August 2012.
 The sale price was reported at less than $7 million.
 The renamed Rocky Gap Casino Resort opened on May 22, 2013, with 558 slot machines and 10 live table games.
 In 2015, Rocky Gap Casino-Resort was acquired by Golden Entertainment when the company merged with Lakes Entertainment.
+In 2023, Golden Entertainment sold the property’s operations to Century Casinos and its land and buildings to Vici Properties.
 The casino operates 665 gaming devices and 17 table games.
 The hotel has 198 rooms and suites.